rdsngit/dotfiles/README.md

 # dotfiles

-Configuration for Z Shell, Vim, Ruby, Git and other software development tools.
+Configuration for Mise, Z Shell, Vim, Ruby, Git and other software development tools.

 ## Setup